kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.672   Stability augmentation, automatic, and power-operated systems.

-If the functioning of stability augmentation or other automatic or power-operated system is necessary to show compliance with the flight characteristics requirements of this part, the system must comply with §29.671 of this part and the following:
+If the functioning of stability augmentation or other automatic or power-operated system is necessary to show compliance with the flight characteristics requirements of this part, the system must comply with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.671   General.|§29.671]] of this part and the following:

 \(a\) A warning which is clearly distinguishable to the pilot under expected flight conditions without requiring the pilot's attention must be provided for any failure in the stability augmentation system or in any other automatic or power-operated system which could result in an unsafe condition if the pilot is unaware of the failure.
 Warning systems must not activate the control systems.